freestander/kaggle-elo-recommendation/README.md

   - `city_id`: City identifier (anonymized )
   - `state_id`: State identifier (anonymized )
   - `category_2`: anonymized category
-- historical_transactions.csv - up to 3 months' worth of historical transactions for each card_id
+- historical_transactions.csv - up to 3 months' worth of historical transactions for each `card_id`
-- new_merchant_transactions.csv - two months' worth of data for each card_id containing ALL purchases that card_id made at merchant_ids that were not visited in the historical data.
+- new_merchant_transactions.csv - two months' worth of data for each `card_id` containing ALL purchases that `card_id` made at `merchant_id`s that were not visited in the historical data.
 - sample_submission.csv - a sample submission file in the correct format whichcontains all card_ids you are expected to predict for.

 # Exploratory Data Analysis